ifknot/manuscript_figure/README.md

 # manuscript_figure
 A display item figure for academic manuscripts.

-Intended as a cross-platform framework and windowing service flexible it is currently implemented using wxWidgets.
+Intended to be cross-platform and windowing service flexible it is, however, currently implemented using wxWidgets.
+The _windowing service flexible_ notion allows `manuscript_figure` to be a component within the underlying windowing service as well as a standalone figure.
+As such, the current `wx_manuscript_figure` is a concrete implementation of `manuscript_figure` that is a compatible widget with wxWidgets.

 A figure may be a chart, a graph, a photograph, a drawing, or any other illustration or nontextual depiction.
 Any type of illustration or image other than a table is referred to as a figure.